jahidulStelligent/stelligent-u/06-auto-scaling/README.md

 ##### Question: Resources

 _What was created in addition to the new Auto Scaling Group?_
+ - Launch configurations
 ##### Question: Parameters

-_What parameters did Amazon record in the resources it created for you?_
+_What parameters did Amazon record in the resources it created for you?
+- Cant identify

 #### Lab 6.1.2: Launch Config and ASG in CFN